 The Company originates loans on high quality, income-producing properties such as shopping centers, freestanding retail stores, office buildings, industrial and sales or service facilities, selected apartment buildings, hotels, and health care facilities.
 The location of these properties is typically in major metropolitan areas that offer a potential for property value appreciation.
 Credit and default risk is minimized through strict underwriting guidelines and diversification of underlying property types and geographic locations.
-In addition to being secured by the property, mortgage loans with leases on the underlying property are often guaranteed by the lease payments and also by the borrower.
+In addition to being secured by the property, mortgage loans with leases on the underlying property are often guaranteed by the lease payments.
 This approach has proved over time to result in quality mortgage loans with few defaults.
 Mortgage loan interest income is recognized on an accrual basis with any premium or discount amortized over the life of the loan.
 Prepayment and late fees are recorded on the date of collection.

 The Company targets a minimum specified yield on mortgage loan investments determined by reference to currently available debt security instrument yields, plus a desired amount of incremental basis points.
 During the past several years, the low interest rate environment, along with a competitive marketplace, resulted in fewer loan opportunities being available that met the Company's required rate of return.
-Mortgage loans originated by the Company totaled \$121.4 million and \$29.9 million for the years 2019 and 2018, respectively.
-The increased level of originations in 2019 reflect the Company's efforts in more actively pursuing and underwriting mortgage loan credits.
-Principal repayments on mortgage loans in 2019 and 2018 were \$47.8 million and \$35.2 million, respectively.
+During 2020, mortgage loan originations were further impeded by the COVID-19 pandemic and its effects upon the commercial real estate market.
+Mortgage loans originated by the Company totaled \$80.2 million and \$121.4 million for the years 2020 and 2019, respectively.
+Principal repayments on mortgage loans in 2020 and 2019 were \$14.8 million and \$47.8 million, respectively.

 Loans in foreclosure, loans considered impaired or loans past due 90 days or more are placed on a non-accrual status.
-If a mortgage loan is determined to be on non-accrual status, the mortgage loan does not accrue any income into the Consolidated Statements of Earnings.
+If a mortgage loan is determined to be on non-accrual status, the mortgage loan does not accrue any revenue into the Consolidated Statements of Earnings.
 The loan is independently monitored and evaluated as to potential impairment or foreclosure.
 If delinquent payments are made and the loan is brought current, then the Company returns the loan to active status and accrues income accordingly.
 The Company currently has no loans past due 90 days which are accruing interest.
+As a result of the economic climate change induced by the COVID-19 virus, various mortgage loan borrowers of the Company requested a temporary forbearance of principal payments on loans in the range of three to nine months.
+During 2020, there were eight loans representing an aggregate principal balance of \$29.2 million with borrowers meeting specified criteria of the Company that forbearance terms were agreed to.
+At December 31, 2020, only one of these loans with a principal balance of \$4.7 million remained in forbearance.